 From January through March, you can navigate parks like the Magic Kingdom with ease, and hop on rides like Space Mountain and Journey with The Little Mermaid with little to no wait.
 The only downside to visiting during this time is the parks tend to close earlier than they do in peak season.
+But with the ease of getting around, you'll hardly notice!
 So, what should you do on a Disney World winter vacation?
-Let’s find out.
+Read on to find out.

-You may be seeing dollar signs at the thought of Disney World Resort prices, but that’s not the case for all.
-For example, Disney’s Art of Animation Resort and Disney’s Pop Century Resort are affordable and moderately priced.
+You may be seeing dollar signs at the thought of Disney World Resort prices, but that doesn't need to be the case for all.
+For example, Disney’s Art of Animation Resort and Disney’s Pop Century Resort is affordable and moderately priced.

 Luckily Orlando’s southern location makes for a relatively warm vacation climate year-round.
 Average highs are in the lower to mid-70s—balmy compared to many other destinations!
 As a result, a Disney World winter vacation is the perfect escape from the cold.

-Disney World Resorts are expertly designed creating immersive environments with amenities all their own.
+Disney World Resorts are expertly designed to create immersive environments with amenities all their own.
 During your Disney World winter vacation, why not spend time at these hidden gems?

 Enjoy Your Disney World Winter Vacation